aws-samples/aws-cdk-intro-workshop/workshop/content/40-dotnet/30-hello-cdk/200-lambda.md

 **NOTE:** You must be in the same directory as the `*.csproj` file to install a Nuget package
 {{% /notice %}}

+{{% notice info %}}
+**NOTE:** Dotnet package mechanism will pull the newest version of the `Amazon.CDK.AWS.Lambda` with dependencies on the newest version of the `cdk`.
+You may get errors that you have lower version.
+Run `dotnet list package` to check what version of packages were installed during `cdk init` command.
+Run command like `dotnet add package Amazon.CDK --version 1.91.0` to upgrade them.
+{{% /notice %}}

 ## A few words about copying & pasting in this workshop

 In this workshop, we highly recommended to type CDK code instead of copying &